The Ultimate Tungsten Guide - GTAW Tips and Tricks

 Choosing the Right Tungsten Electrode

-Here’s a rundown of the most popular tungsten electrodes used in TIG welding, their colors, and when to use them:
+Here’s a rundown of the most popular tungsten welding electrodes used in TIG welding, their colors, and when to use them:

 Red Tungsten (Thoriated)